Can You run Nvidia and AMD Graphics Cards in SLI?

 Breaks the convention that two swords cannot stay in the same scabbard.
-Nvidia and AMD can co-exist in same cabinet and we are glad about it.
+Nvidia and AMD can co-exist in the same cabinet, and we are glad about it.

 The PCWorld and extreme-tech reports that they have been able to successfully test the AMD R9 Fury X and Nvidia GTX 980 in SLI and got a decent performance out of the combination.

-This is all very exciting for PC gamers as well as gaming and graphics cards companies as it open many new possibilities.
+This is all very exciting for PC gamers as well as gaming and graphics cards companies as it opens many new possibilities.
 PC Gamers can use two different brands of graphics cards and use them simultaneously when required.
-Gamers wont be stuck with Nvidia or AMD alone.
+In fact, Gamers will have more choice to switch.

-On the other hand this is really good for the PC gaming Industry too as gamers can buy any graphics card and are not restricted in the Nvidia or AMD eco-system.
+On the other hand, this is good for the PC gaming Industry too.
+As gamers can buy any graphics card, without getting locked into Nvidia or AMD eco-system.

 It is like you get the Samsung Galaxy S7 Edge flash iOS 9.3 on it.
 Getting the best of both worlds.

-Lets Check out some of the bench marks for the Nvidia GTX 980 SLi and the GTX 980 and Fury X Sli.
-The results are impressive and is just the beginning for a long journey.
+Let’s Check out some of the benchmarks for the Nvidia GTX 980 SLi and the GTX 980 and Fury X Sli.
+The results are impressive and are just the beginning of a long journey.

-Poorly ported console games running abysmally on the 1000$ plus state of the art PC Rig’s.
-Gamers shifting from PC gaming to mobile and console gaming.
+Poorly ported console games running abysmally on the 1000$ plus state of the art PC Rigs.
+Gamers are shifting from PC gaming to mobile and console gaming.

-There were days when consoles were incomparable to PC Gaming and games were released for PC first and then for consoles.
+In old days, consoles were incomparable to PC Gaming, and games were released first for PC later for consoles.
 AMD and Nvidia used to fight fair in the market with best products.